TheSurfingCoder/drone-simulator/client/README.md

 ✅ Prioritized Roadmap (with notes)
 🔹 Phase 1 – Core Usability + Launch Readiness
-Deploy on Vercel
-‣ Get it live so you can show, test, and iterate.

 Set up a public repo + write a good README
 ‣ Include a short video/GIF demo, project purpose, stack, and usage instructions.

-Set default terrain + camera angle
-‣ Tilted, terrain-aware planning feels 10x better than top-down.

-Get rid of Cesium logo + bottom credits
-‣ Makes it feel polished and branded.
-Easy win.

-Switch between metric and imperial units
-‣ Essential for broader user appeal.
-Can be a dropdown or toggle.

 set up API key rate limiting in Cesium account